Skip to content

 Overview

-Create community → Set areas → Add sources → Create routing rules
+Create place → Set areas → Add sources → Create routing rules

-Navigate to Admin → Communities and click "New Community".
+Navigate to Admin → Places and click "New Place".

 • Choose a unique Name and a suitable Join Mode (Open, Request, or Invite).

-Open the community settings via Admin → Community Settings.
+Open the place settings via Admin → Place Settings.

 • Under Areas, enter one or more place names (e.g. rinklingen).